the-y-company/many/README.md

 Everything else remains the same, e.g.: use of `inst`, etc.

+You can set the `MANY_VERBOSE` environment variable to `FALSE` if you want to switch off all messages.

 ## Setup

 You can use the `use_many()` function from the root of